Forest fires - AMENDMENT ON THE BAN ON OPEN FIRES IN OR IN THE VICINITY OF A FOREST

-QUÉBEC, July 7, 2023 /CNW/ - The ministère des Ressources naturelles et des Forêts has decided to amend the ban on open fires in or in the vicinity of a forest.
+QUÉBEC, July 12, 2023 /CNW/ - The ministère des Ressources naturelles et des Forêts has decided to amend the ban on open fires in or in the vicinity of a forest.
 This decision, taken in collaboration with the Société de protection des forêts contre le feu (SOPFEU), therefore results in the modification of the area targeted by the ban on open fires in or in the vicinity of a forest.
-Given the evolution of the weather, the measure is modified as of Friday, July 8, 8 a.m.
+Given the evolution of the weather, the measure is modified as of Thuesday, July 12, 8 a.m.

 The areas affected by this measure are the following RCMs and territories: